USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/manual.md

 This interactive tutorial explores the command manual, a built-in system for accessing detailed documentation about shell commands and utilities.
-By using manual pages (`man`), quick-help options (`--help`) and other lookup tools (`whatis`, `apropos`), users can efficiently find command syntax, descriptions and examples—without leaving the terminal.
+By using manual pages (`man`), quick-help options (`--help`) and other lookup tools (`whatis`, `apropos`), users can efficiently find command syntax, descriptions and examples without leaving the terminal.
 This tutorial provides hands-on exercises to help you confidently navigate command manuals and get the information you need when working in the shell.
 <br>